Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Results

-A potentially useful measure is the height at which the disc goes from being dominated by thin disc stars to being dominated by thick disc stars.
-We show an estimate of this in Fig. \ref{fig:break-even}, where the height at which the two disc components of our model are of equal density is plotted for the different selection methods across $ R_{\mathrm{gal}} $.
-In the figure, all methods show the same general trend of exponential increase, though with some spread in initial values and slopes.
-The exception is the age-based method, again.
-It has the highest initial value and the lowest final value, and shows only a linear increase with $ R_{\mathrm{gal}} $.
+Figure~\ref{fig:break-even} shows the height at which the disc goes from being dominated by thin disc stars to being dominated by thick disc stars, that is, they have equal density.
+All methods show the same general trend of exponential increase, though with some spread in initial values and slopes.
+Again, the exception is the age-based method, which has the highest initial value and the lowest final value, and shows only a linear increase with $ R_{\mathrm{gal}} $.